About

 On AI and family history

 I started teaching AI for genealogy during a window when most of the genealogy world was either ignoring it or panicking about it.
 I was neither.
-I saw what it could actually do: remove the friction between having research and writing a story.
+I saw what it could do: remove the friction between having research and writing a story.

 What I believe

 Family historians don't have a research problem.
 They have a finishing problem.
-The genealogy industry created that problem and profits from it.
-Chronicle Makers exists to solve it.

 Your ancestors lived full, complicated, human lives.
 They deserve more than a database entry.
 And your family — the ones who are here now and the ones who come after — deserve to know who came before them.

 We research.
 We write.
-We publish.
-We don't gatekeep and we don't chase credentials.
+We finish.

 Find me here